ttu/dotnet-fake-json-server/README.md

 #### Caching of unchanged resources

-If request containts `If-None-Match` header, header's value is compared to the response's body and if the value matches to body's checksum then `304 Not Modified` is returned.
+If a request contains the `If-None-Match` header, the header's value is compared to the response's body and if the value matches to the body's checksum then `304 Not Modified` is returned.

 ```sh
 $ curl -H "If-None-Match: \"5yZCXmjhk5ozJyTK4-OJkkd_X18\"" 'http://localhost:57602/api/users?age=40'